atuline/ESP8266-FastLED/README.md

 * [https://youtu.be/j8ajNRYaXZ8](https://youtu.be/j8ajNRYaXZ8)

-They go through the steps on how to get MQTT up and running with an Android phone, provide information on these examples, and finally discuss how to configure device prefixes.
+The tutorials go through the steps on how to get MQTT up and running with an Android phone, provide information on these examples, and finally discuss how to configure device prefixes.